Skip to main content

 You can see the demand multiplier throughout DEMAND360 as the unit of demand for all entities (TV, movie and talent).
 The demand multiplier allows you to benchmark any piece of content, talent or portfolio against the market average.

-In this chart the Demand Multiplier is calculated by taking the average of the portfolio, i.e. the sum of the demand multiplier of all shows in the portfolio divided by the number of shows.
+In this chart the Demand Multiplier is calculated by taking the average of the portfolio, i.e. the sum of the demand multiplier of all titles in the portfolio divided by the number of titles.

-For example, if the genre science-fiction has a demand multiplier of 5x, it means that on average a science-fiction show has 5x the demand of the average show.
+For example, if the genre science-fiction has a demand multiplier of 5x, it means that on average a science-fiction title has 5x the demand of the average title.

 Supply Share (X-axis)